Brillmedal/DGCalc-GIT/README.md

 ## HOW DO I INSTALL/USE THIS + TOO LONG DIDN'T READ

-**Download the RAR file and extract anywhere you like, open the DGCCalc.exe and the program will launch Enter your drug, dosage, the time you plan to take it and hit enter.
+**Download the DSGCalc.rar file and extract anywhere you like, open the DGCCalc.exe and the program will launch Enter your drug, dosage, the time you plan to take it and hit enter.
 The entry will appear on the last page on the right, chronologically listed.
 To edit entries click on the specific one, adpat and hit enter again, or to delete just click and don't re-submit.
 The schedules are saved to file automatically and to clear a preset just press escape or hit clear.
 You can use the arrow keys to change hour and dosage, or hold shift and arrows to change drug/incremental dosage. numbers 1-5 change presets.
 Enjoy.**
 **Add your custom drugs by going to %USERNAME%/appdata/local/DSGalc/list.txt edit, save + relaunch.
 You can copy other people's text files or custom drugs and paste in, if it stops working or crashes you may have messed up the order, delete the file and it will recreate itself from default**